MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-userless-enroll.md

 ### Manage devices remotely

-These remote actions are available for Android (AOSP) devices:
+The following remote actions are available for Android (AOSP) devices:

 * Wipe
 * Delete